 - Fish Turner – This special angled spatula will help flip your pan fried halibut in butter, without it flaking apart.
 Worth having if you cook a lot of seafood.

-- Zulay Lemon Kitchen Squeezer – Fresh lemon juice makes this the best sauce for halibut and my Zulay citrus press makes it beyond easy.
+- Lemon Squeezer – Fresh lemon juice makes this the best sauce for halibut and this is the citrus press I use to make it easy.

 Lemon butter sauce: